IntuitionMachines/redis-tools/README.md

 Add a folder in the root directory named `redis` and place in a .rdb file.
 From there, simply `docker-compose build`
 Then `docker-compose run -d redis`
-Then export your env vars, and `docker-compose up` to get a shell in the container, and `pip install redis`
+Then export your env vars, and `docker-compose up` to get a shell in the container.

 Authors:

-posix4e and tinkerer.
+posix4e, tinkerer, and alikoneko.

 (C) 2018 hCaptcha.